Friedman-Ramanujan functions in random hyperbolic geometry and application to spectral gaps I: Average over a local type

 \end{exa}

-\begin{rem} In the two previous examples, the conditional expectation \eqref{eq:def_conditional_exp} has a very simple expression because the length of the loop $\gamma$ is entirely determined by the lengths of the boundary components of the surface it fills.
-However, in all cases but these ones, the moduli space of the filled surface is a space of $>0$ dimension on which an average takes place, and the sum over the mapping-class group is not reduced to an element.
-Understanding the behaviour of the function $\x \mapsto \mathbb{E}_S[F^{T} \, | \, \ell(\partial S) = \x]$, for a general local type $T$, is a significant challenge which is postponed to a later article. \end{rem}
+\begin{rem} In the two previous examples, {the integration over $(\x,Y) \in \cT^*_{g_\Sf,n_\Sf}$ is very simple because the length of the loop $\curve$ is entirely determined by the lengths $\x$ of the boundary components of the filled surface.
+However, in all cases but these ones, the integration on $\cT_{g_\Sf,n_\Sf}^*$ is much more complex to describe.
+Understanding the integration on $\cT_{g_\Sf,n_\Sf}^*$ is one of the key challenges tackled in the sequel of this article.} \end{rem}